-The things that most people know about the Jehovah’s Witnesses are fairly well documented, like the fact they refuse blood transfusions, don’t believe in birthdays or Christmas and like to preach on your door step.
+The things that most people know about the Jehovah’s Witnesses (JW) are fairly well documented – they refuse blood transfusions, don’t believe in birthdays or Christmas, and like to preach on your door step.

 But there are rules and laws within this secretive faith that create a “perfect storm” for child abuse that would shock many in the community.

-It was insulting to survivors of JW abuse to hear at the Royal Commission from Australian leaders claiming they are prohibited by the Bible from changing one of the worst laws that contributes to paedophile cover ups, the “two witness” rule.
+It was insulting to survivors of JW abuse to hear at the Royal Commission from Australian leaders who claimed they’re prohibited by the Bible from changing one of the worst laws contributing to paedophile cover ups: the “two witness” rule.

 “No one understands what that institution is like”

-The perpetrator simply denied the abuse and because there are rules that there must be two “witnesses” to the incidents, the complaint was not substantiated.
+The perpetrator simply denied the abuse.
+Because the rules state there must be two “witnesses” to the incident, the complaint was not substantiated.
 After making another attempt to have the truth come out at 16 years of age, she was shunned by the community and thrown out of home.
-The JW institution turned its back on her, she lost all of her friends and the only way of life that she knew.
+The JW institution turned its back on her, she lost all of her friends and the only way of life she knew.
 She was left on the streets, homeless and without hope.

-WatchTower Australia produced 5000 documents with files relating to more than 1000 alleged perpetrators of child sexual abuse dating back to the 1950’s.
-The Commission found that these allegations related to at least 1800 victims of child sexual abuse and there were 579 people who actually confessed to the allegations of abuse.
+WatchTower Australia produced 5,000 documents with files relating to more than 1,000 alleged perpetrators of child sexual abuse dating back to the 1950s.
+The Commission found these allegations related to at least 1,800 victims of child sexual abuse.
+There were 579 people who actually confessed to the allegations of abuse.
 Only 401 were “disfellowshipped” and more than half of those were reinstated.

-Despite these thousands of reports not one single elder or member of the congregation has ever been reported to police or to any kind of authority outside of the faith.
+Despite these thousands of reports, not one single Elder or member of the congregation has ever been reported to police or to any kind of authority outside the faith.
 Many eventually came to the attention of police and were charged but it wasn’t the organisation handing them over.